LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 In order to remember state after the constructor terminates, we must *make sure the information gets into the instance variables* for the object.
 This is the basic operation of most constructors:  Copy desired parameters in to initialize the state in the fields.
+That is all our simple code above does.

-Note that we are *not* using full object notation with an object reference and a dot, as we have when referring to a field in a different (so far always built-in) class, like ``arrayObject.Length``.
+Note that with ``num`` and ``denom``we are *not* using full object notation with an object reference and a dot, as we have when referring to a field in a different (so far always built-in) class, like ``arrayObject.Length``.
+The constructor is creating an object, and the notation for the instance variables is understood to be giving values to the Rational object being constructed.

-C# allows a shorthand notation inside a constructor or instance method (discussed below):
+C# allows this shorthand notation inside a constructor and also inside an instance method (discussed below).
-The instance variable names used without an object reference and dot refer to the *current* instance.
-Remember there is *always* a current object.
-In a constructor, it is the object being constructed.

 There is actually a bit more to do in the constructor than we showed:
 Validate the data.
 The actual constructor is